 Teacher Think-aloud

-Modelling your thinking shows metacognition ("Does my answer fit the question?").
-For learners with ADHD, this explicit example is key.
-Executive function deficits impair their self-monitoring (Brown, 2006; Barkley, 1997).
+Modelling your thinking shows metacognition in action ("Does my answer fit the question?").
+For learners with ADHD, this clear example is key.
+Executive function deficits can impair self-monitoring (Brown, 2006; Barkley, 1997).

 Written by the Structural Learning Research Team